adstriegel/cse20289-fa24/hw/hw08/README.md

 Create five directories for the purposes of this homework outside of your repository:

 * `scandata`: This is the upper level directory where your data operations will take place
-* `scandata\toscan`: This is the directory where files for scanning will be staged
+* `scandata/toscan`: This is the directory where files for scanning will be staged
-* `scandata\approved`: This is the directory where approved attachments will be placed
+* `scandata/approved`: This is the directory where approved attachments will be placed
-* `scandata\quarantined`: This is the directory where quarantined files will be placed along with the accompanying `.reason` file
+* `scandata/quarantined`: This is the directory where quarantined files will be placed along with the accompanying `.reason` file
-* `scandata\log`: This is the location where the log files will be placed
+* `scandata/log`: This is the location where the log files will be placed

 ### Task 2a - Feeding the Scanner